top of page

 • If Dads can get it, isn't that good enough?
 Nope.
 This leaves out single parents AND families where the birthing partner is the primary breadwinner.
 Remember: parents were budgeting to have the non-birthing partner's full salary PLUS the birthing partner's PFL.
 If they are only now able to claim the non-birthing partner's PFL, that's only a fraction of that parent's salary, and $0 for the birthing partner (or the measly $170/week from TDI).
 Most families cannot survive like this.

 • How much time is left to fix this?
-We've been fighting this battle for 2 years now, and we have only weeks left to get it done.
-The NY Legislative session ends in early June.
-If this bill doesn't pass before then, we are starting from scratch next year.
-And in the meantime, 4 NY families are going to suffer a stillbirth EVERY SINGLE DAY.
+The NY Legislative session ended in June, and advocates across the state are gearing up for year 3 of fighting this battle starting in January 2025.
+In the meantime, 4 NY families are going to suffer a stillbirth EVERY SINGLE DAY.
 A solution simply cannot wait.
 We need to get this done, NY, and we need your help to do it.

 -----